Solaire · May 19, 2026

 - The maximum self-production capacity has increased from 50 kW to 1 MW, opening the door to large-scale projects.

-These three elements combined bring the return on investment down from 25–30 years to approximately 5 to 10 years, depending on the size and configuration of your installation.
+Combined, these three elements bring payback down from 25 or 30 years to roughly 5 to 10 years, depending on the size and configuration of your installation.

 The Solutions efficaces program (OSE 6.0 component) is Hydro-Québec's primary subsidy program for business customers.
 It provides a direct grant of $1,000 per kilowatt (kW) installed, covering up to 40% of the total project cost (equipment and labour included).